Erec Rex: The Dragon's Eye

 Life is not easy for twelve-year-old Erec Rex.
 His single adoptive mother June O'Hara works constantly, but can barely support her adopted kids.
 They have moved again, into an apartment so tiny that Erec sleeps with the washing machine.
 And worse, there is a strange force in Erec that makes him to do odd things.
 No matter how hard he fights it, his urge to obey grows until it is impossible to resist.
 Usually, it makes him do good things, like putting pillows at the bottom of stairs moments before his sister crashes down.
 But what if, someday, he is made to do something terrible?

 Then one morning, Erec's mother is missing.
-His power (Cloudy Thoughts) commands him to find her, taking him on an adventure that will change him forever.
+His power (Cloudy Thoughts) commands him to find her, taking him on an adventure.
 He meets Bethany, a kindred spirit who also lost both parents in a mysterious past.
 Together, they discover the magical worlds of Alypium, Ashona, and Aorth, where the knowledge of magic is kept.

 Things in Alypium are amiss: their King Piter is hypnotized, and his castle lies on its side.
 When Erec tries on his mother's glasses, he finds he can see her wherever she is.
 She is a prisoner of King Pluto of Aorth, one of the triplets that rule over the Kingdom of the Keepers.
 Erec can not understand why Pluto would want her ... but secrets start to tumble out.
 Erec learns he was born in Alypium, and he may not be safe there.
 He is upset she has hidden so much from him, and loses trust in her.